• Facebook

 • Spread the cinnamon sugar butter evenly over the dough, leaving a ½-inch border on one long edge.

-• Sprinkle the chilled crumb topping (minus the reserved portion) evenly over the butter layer.
+• Sprinkle the ½ the crumb topping evenly over the butter layer.
 Lightly press to help it stick.
+Reserve the other ½ of the crumb mixture for sprinkling on top of the buns later.

 • Roll up tightly from the opposite long side and pinch the edge to seal.